NZRufus/HPLC-Figures/README.md

-## HPLC related Figures for glycated Proteins for determining reliability of the HPLC analysis ##
+## HPLC related Figures  ##
+These are HPLC figures for glycated Proteins for determining reliability of the HPLC analysis in terms of Retention Time as well as peak areas in terms of reproducibility.
+Samples were analysed 10 times on 3 separate days to determine intra and inter day variabilities.

 ## Aims and Objectives ##